 - You could be limited in what shipping options you offer customers.

-- You’ll need a lot of storage and workspace, depending on size.
+- You’ll need a lot of storage and warehousing space, depending on size.

 - You might not be able to get discounts on shipping.

-This is an order fulfillment strategy in which you pay for fulfillment as your orders come in, generally from the vendor or manufacturer itself.
-When a customer places an order, it goes directly to the drop-shipper who picks, packs, and ships the product on your behalf.
+This is an order fulfillment strategy in which you pay for fulfillment as your orders generally come from the vendor or manufacturer itself.
+When a customer places an order, it goes directly to the dropshipper who picks, packs, and ships the product on your behalf.
 You are then charged for that order.
-This strategy works well with ecommerce businesses that prefer not to own any inventory themselves, but it does require a certain degree of marketing.
+This strategy works well with ecommerce businesses that prefer not to own any inventory themselves, but it does require a certain degree of marketing expertise.
 Here are some of the pros and cons:

 Pros for Drop-Shipping:

-- You don’t have to purchase, store, and manage inventory yourself.
+- Inventory management is non-existent since you don’t have to purchase, store, and manage inventory yourself.

-- You can offer a wider range of products without worrying about space or overhead.
+- You can offer a broader range of products without worrying about space or overhead.

 - Overhead costs are low due to low operational expenses.